MAMA: Maternal Affect, Mood and Attention

 This study examines the links between maternal depressive symptoms and the development of sustained attention and empathy through the first two years of life.
 We are particularly interested in uncovering mediating and moderating bio-behavioral mechanisms the underlie this link.
-Data for this study are currently being collected at five time points: second trimester of pregnancy, 3, 7, 15 and 24 months of infants’ age.
+Data for this study has been collected for six time points: second trimester of pregnancy, 3, 12, 18 and 24 months of infants’ age.
 Mother-child dyads participate in a series of home and laboratory visits in which maternal depressive symptoms are assessed through clinical interviews and self-report measures, mother-child interactions are observed in multiple contexts, mothers complete computerized tasks to assess attention skills and infants complete several computerized gaze-based tasks using eye-tracking methods to assess sustained attention and manifestations of empathy.
 During the different tasks electrocardiography (ECG) recordings are collected for both mothers and infants to assess physiological functioning and reactivity.
 We hope that findings from this study will encourage the development of unique interventions for infants at risk for deficits in sustained attention and empathy by pinpointing specific maternal behaviors that may contribute to these deficits, as well as mechanisms that can buffer these negative effects.

 PMU (Parental Mobile Use): Behavioral and physiological implications for mother-child interactions